-Your contribution to the project will be different depending on your remoteness classification.
-It is very important that you specify the correct remoteness classification in your application.
+Your contribution to the project depends on your remoteness classification.
+It is critical that you specify the correct remoteness classification in your application.
 An error may cause your contribution to be inadequate and your application to be ineligible.

 Your project may include multiple site locations.
 Where there is a mix of regional and remote site locations we will consider your entire project location as remote for the purposes of your contribution.